mathiasertl/django-ca/docs/source/docker.rst

 Assuming you have Docker installed, simply start the docker container with::

-   docker run --name=django-ca -p 8000:8000 mathiasertl/django-ca
+   docker run --name=django-ca -e DJANGO_CA_CA_DEFAULT_HOSTNAME=localhost -p 8000:8000 mathiasertl/django-ca

 You still need the shell to create one or more root CAs.
 For the admin interface, we also create a superuser::